openaps/docs/docs/docs/walkthrough/phase-0/edison-explorer-board-Mac.md

 # Setting up Edison/Explorer Board on a Mac - Alpha Instructions

 (This is testing a separate workflow for Mac only.
-Please refer to the [main Edison setup guide](./setup-edison.md) as well for troubleshooting & full instructions for other computer setup processees.)
+Please refer to the [main Edison setup guide](./setup-edison.md) as well for troubleshooting & full instructions for other computer setup processes.)

 ## Hardware Assumptions for this page

 1. Using an explorer board and Edison
 2. Using an Apple computer
-3. Using a Loop-compatible Medtronic pump (note - OpenAPS can actually use an additional set of pumps, the x12 series, although it requires one extra step not documented here.
-See this page in OpenAPS docs for all compatible pumps.)
+3. Using a Loop-compatible Medtronic pump (note - OpenAPS can actually use an additional set of pumps, the x12 series, although it requires [one small extra step](http://openaps.readthedocs.io/en/latest/docs/walkthrough/phase-0/hardware/pump.html#why-do-i-need-a-certain-pump-firmware).
+See [this page in OpenAPS docs for all compatible pumps](http://openaps.readthedocs.io/en/latest/docs/walkthrough/phase-0/hardware/pump.html#information-about-compatible-insulin-pumps).)

 ## High Level Recommended Rig parts list